The 2018 Summer Residency Application deadline has passed. We look forward to reviewing your work.

 We accept 1 – 6 month proposals for our Summer Residency season.
 Residents are selected by a review committee composed of the board of directors and professionals in their field.
 Artists and writers will be selected based on the quality of their work, commitment to their practice, and ability to interact positively with the community at large.

 Our residency start dates are on the 2nd of each month.
 We do not offer residencies less than one month, or more than six months.

 STUDIOS + FACILITIES

 Artists will receive an adaptable raw studio space in the historic livestock barn.
 All studios are roughly 200-300 square feet.
 Artists will have 24 hour access to their studio and accommodations which include a private bedroom, shared living room / study, dining room, kitchen, and bath.
 Artists also have access to workshop facilities as well as the potential for expansion of workshop space and the possibility of working outside.
-The residency’s workshop facilities include a wood shop and a silkscreen studio.
+The residency’s workshop facilities include a Wood Shop and a Print Shop (silkscreen).